This post may contain affiliate links. Please read our disclosure policy.

 • 1 tablespoon minced fresh chives

-• 1 slice bread -use french bread, whole wheat, sourdough or pumpernickel, toasted
+• 1 slice bread (use french bread, whole wheat, sourdough, pumpernickel, english muffin or a bagel)

 • 1-2 tablespoons pesto